maoqis/McImage/README.md

     multiThread true  //Whether open multi-thread processing，default true bigImageWhiteList = [] //do not detect big size or large pixels for the images who in the list }

+//my try，
+// enableWhenDebug true  //for debug mode
+// bigImageWhiteList // run app check report the big image path in build log，then add path to bigImageWhiteList for mark sure img size is ok。
+// whiteList // add you launcher icon
+// optimizeType "ConvertWebp"

 ```

 ### Thanks